Facebook Groups contain valuable information and resources.

 5. Archive your findings

-After entering into one group and launching a search, you can click “Export” in the top left corner to archive in Excel your findings for a time period.
-You can change and select the time range with the button in the top right corner.
+After entering into one group and launching a search, you can click "Export" in the top right corner to archive in Excel your findings for a time period.
+You can change and select the time range with the button on the right side of the screen.

 If you are doing a research, writing a thesis, or conducting a study, you can add the archive in your index like a source for consultation.